Zubax/gridsens_gs2/README.md

 Artifact                                | Purpose
 ----------------------------------------|----------------------------------------------------------------------
-`com.zubax.*.uavcan.bin`                | Application binary suitable for UAVCAN bootloading `withbootloader-com.zubax.*.uavcan.bin` | Above image combined with the bootloader; can be flashed to empty MCU `*.elf`                                 | ELF file with correct bootloader signature; suitable for debugging
+`com.zubax.*.uavcan.bin`                | Application binary suitable for UAVCAN bootloading `withbootloader-com.zubax.*.uavcan.bin` | Above image combined with the bootloader; can be flashed on empty MCU `withbootloader-com.zubax.*.elf`        | ELF file with embedded bootloader and correct descriptor, for debugging

 ## Loading the firmware